goliatone/core.io-registry-service/README.md

 Default job that will check if the application is up.
 There are different strategies available like HTTP, MQTT, etc.

+### Future Functionality
+Error reporting, if the server is closing due to an error, it should include it in the payload, that way we can track and keep a list of errors.

 https://www.npmjs.com/package/electron-mac-notifier

 ## License